35percent/11tystarter/src/posts/2022-10-03-elephant-park-the-final-squeeze.md

 ![](https://35percent.org/img/screenshot-2022-10-01-at-11-46-10-plot-h1-elephant-park-land-bounded-by-walworth-road-elephant-road-deacon-street-and-sayer-street-north-elephant-and-castle-london-se1.-21_ap_1819-report_to_planning_committee-3558918.pdf.png)
 * Left- the consented scheme (36,000sqm); Right - the proposed office block (64,000sqm).*

+Were Lendlease to continue its plan for housing on H1, it would be required to submit a viability assessment, which would open up the question of affordable housing provision across the scheme.

 ### The objections

 Lendlease’s H1 proposal has generated over [500 comments](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=neighbourComments&keyVal=QTPPZDKB03Q00&neighbourCommentsPager.page=2), mostly objections, on a range of issues.
 Local campaigners and groups (including the 35% Campaign) supported by the [Southwark Law Centre](https://www.southwarklawcentre.org.uk/), have focused on the lack of affordable housing, affordable retail and community space on Elephant Park.
 There are also concerns about the proposed health hub and a question mark over the levels of social rent, as well as objections to the design and size of the proposed building and shortfalls in carbon reduction.